Circular Economy, Sustainability, Reuse, Reduce, Recycling

 • Beverage packaging: The reusable quota also applies to drink sales packaging.
 This is nothing new in German-speaking countries, but most EU member states are breaking new ground with its introduction.
 The first stage of the quota will be 10% starting in 2030 and will increase to 40% starting in 2040.
 There are exceptions for wine, spirits, and milk.

 • Take-out: Take-out businesses are required to offer customers the option of filling their own containers with cold or hot beverages or ready-prepared food, free of charge.
 Additionally, by 2030, take-out activities should strive to offer 10% of products in packaging formats suitable for re-use.
-Together with the ban on single-use packaging for food and beverages for on-site consumption, the quota for reusable packaging will significantly impact catering businesses: They will have to find the right professional system of reusable packaging for themselves.
+Together with the ban on plastic-single-use packaging for food and beverages for on-site consumption, the quota for reusable packaging will significantly impact catering businesses: They will have to find the right professional system of reusable packaging for themselves.

 All reusable packaging should be clearly labeled as such so that it can be clearly distinguished from disposable packaging.
 The mandatory information is also intended to standardize the many different and country-specific labels in the EU.
 The exact labeling requirements have not yet been determined and will only be developed after the new regulation comes into force.